c0c0n3/ome-smuggler/docs.src/content/design/high-level/index.md

 Though the implementation is transparent to the *services* component, using message-oriented middleware brings a lot of added value into Smuggler as a whole.
-For starters, queues are persistent and so, after a crash, Smuggler can pick up a task from where he left it when he was so rudely interrupted.
+For starters, queues are persistent and so, after a crash, Smuggler can carry on with a task from where he left off when he was so rudely interrupted.
 Also a queue can act as an effective back-pressure mechanism when OMERO is overloaded; work can be split across queues on different machines to cope with increased workloads; and so on.
 In short, we can use message queues as a foundation to build a [reactive system][reactive].

+The last piece of the puzzle is the *config* component.
+This is where we wire all the bits and pieces together.
+What we do is embed Undertow and HornetQ into the app, configure MVC, and beanify our own services.
+All this is done through Spring's IoC container facility and Spring Boot auto-configuration.
+The reading and writing of configuration data we do ourselves though so as to have typed configuration items instead of just plain strings.

 [TODO: a para on tech stack]